romlarios/git-github.com-aospify-aospify/README.md

 # Postinstallation
  - Grant the Phone app all permissions it asks for.
  - Set your default launcher.
- - Reinstall the Google apps you want, such as Contacts, Messages, Files GO, Calendar, Clock, Inbox/Gmail, and Google Photos.
+ - Reinstall the Google apps you want, such as Contacts, Messages, Files GO, Calendar, Calculator, Clock, Inbox/Gmail, and Google Photos.
- - Make sure Phone and SMS sending and receiving works.
+ - Make sure calls and SMS work (sending and receiving).
- - Styalistically, it is recommended to set your clock faces (for both lock and AOD) to the single line clock.
+ - For a better looking AOD, set your clock faces (for both lock and AOD) to the single line clock.

 # Disclaimer
 ```cpp